soumendrak/hashnode/cksn60d9u0x952xs15jflgtki.md

 * Talks about promoting their product

-**Selection process:**
+## **Selection process:**

-* Each talk needs to be reviewed by at least two reviewers, and some talks received more than 10 votes.
+* Each talk needs to be reviewed by at least two reviewers; few received more than 10 votes.
 The average of the reviewers’ votes was used to sort out Talks.

 * The Talks were selected across the categories based on the number of attendees shown interest in each category.
 However, they were dropped if the Talks were not up to the mark.